tgardela/event_manager/README.md

 DONE    - Users must be able to edit the events they have created but not the ones created by other users

-- Users must be able to register to an event or un-register.
+DONE    - Users must be able to register to an event or un-register.
 This can only be done in future events and not in past events.

 Not required but nice to have: